fluttercommunity/flutter_wear_plugin/README.md

 # Widgets

-There currently three widgets provided by the plugin:
+There currently two widgets provided by the plugin:

 * WatchShape: determines whether the watch is square or round.
 * AmbientMode: builder that provides what mode the watch is in.
 The widget will rebuild whenever the watch changes mode.